BrenoFischer/gradys-gs/README.md

 To understand the server-side struct of this project, first it's required a basic understanding of how Django is structured and how it operates.
 Building a URL scheme with Django is a simple task, thanks to the URL/View mapping that the python web framework provides.
-When a user requests a page from the URL schema, Django does a mapping to the corresponding Python function, that's called *View*.
+When a user requests a page from the URL schema, Django does a mapping to the corresponding Python function, that's called *View*.</br>
 So, for example, the URL scheme below has a mapping between the **home page** path and **index** view, also between ***/command/*** path (note that 'command' is a simple integer) and **receive_command_test** view.
 ```python
 urlpatterns = [